 A 14th-century bell tower, dozens of elaborate statues, and a carved Gothic gate dating from the 1500s combine to make Aix Cathedral a national monument of France and a top point of interest in Provence.
 The building whose construction began in the 1100s features three naves of different architectural styles all sitting on the site of a 1st-century Roman forum.
 It’s possible that nothing else in town better reflects the long and varied history of the city.

-Visit Atelier Cezanne
+Visit Atelier de Cezanne

-One of the most interesting things to see in Aix-en-Provence, the Atelier Cezanne was the studio of renowned Post-Impressionist painter Paul Cezanne.
+One of the most interesting things to see in Aix-en-Provence, the Atelier de Cezanne was the studio of renowned Post-Impressionist painter Paul Cezanne.
 From 1902 until his death in 1906, the artist spent long hours here creating some of his most famous paintings, including The Bathers.

 The studio looks just as it did when Cezanne died.
 His supplies are organized near the window, his smock hangs on the wall, and some of his favorite props are still positioned as if he is getting ready to work on his next still life.
 Even if you’re not a huge art fan, it’s a fascinating space to see and one of the most culturally significant attractions in Aix.
 Reservations are limited and timed tickets are required.

 Take in the view at Terrain des Peintres